hrlics/CoPE/README.md

 ## 🔍 Evaluation

+We primarily conduct evaluations on the [HELMET](https://github.com/princeton-nlp/HELMET) benchmark given its diverse collection of real-world tasks, while also including results on synthetic benchmarks such as [RULER](https://github.com/NVIDIA/RULER) and [InfiniteBench](https://github.com/OpenBMB/InfiniteBench).

 #### Long Video Understanding

 Evaluations on long video understanding are based on [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval).
 The first step is to install relevant dependencies: